YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 **Yoot Saito:** So you think something in your brain and describe...

 **Alan Kay:**
-Yeah, so it was very similar to what McCarthy did when he wrote the first Lisp interpreter just to show that you could, and a graduate student turned it into a real program.
+Yeah, so it was very similar to what John McCarthy did when he wrote the first Lisp interpreter just to show that you could, and a graduate student turned it into a real program.
 Partly because I knew that McCarthy had done that, so I just did.
 So this is kind of an example of ...
 You can think of these things ...